 When you think about diabetes, the connection with eye disease might not be the first thing that comes to mind.
 However, if you have diabetes, it raises your risk of blindness.
-With regular comprehensive eye exams with expert optometrists Ray Corbin-Simon, OD and Madelyne Latorre-Magsaysay, OD, at In Focus Vision Center & Eyecare in Piscataway, New Jersey, you can catch signs of eye disease early and get the treatment you need to preserve your sight.
+With regular comprehensive eye exams with expert optometrist Ray Corbin-Simon, OD at In Focus Vision Center & Eyecare in Piscataway, New Jersey, you can catch signs of eye disease early and get the treatment you need to preserve your sight.
 Call or schedule your next appointment online today.

 Diabetes increases your risk of several eye diseases including:

 Diabetic retinopathy and macular edema are the most well-known forms of diabetes-related eye disease.
 High blood sugar levels can increase the blood pressure in the delicate blood vessels in your eyes and damage them.
 The damaged capillaries are unable to regulate the passage of fluid from your blood vessels into your eyes, which can cause macular swelling and scar tissue to develop on your retina.

 Your retina is the part of your eye that records the light that comes through your eye and converts it into electrical impulses that are sent to your brain to interpret as vision.
 Retina damage is permanent and causes serious vision impairment and blindness.

 Diabetes increases your risk of other eye conditions such as glaucoma and cataracts.
 While nondiabetics also develop these eye diseases, diabetics are 40% more likely to develop glaucoma and 60% more likely to have cataracts.

 You should have a comprehensive eye exam at least once a year.
 If you’re already showing signs of eye disease, your doctor can recommend a customized schedule of exams to monitor your eye health.